-Anxiolytic effect of progesterone is associated with increases in cortical alloprenanolone and GABA-A receptor function
+The anxiolytic effect of progesterone is associated with increases in cortical allopregnanolone and GABA-A receptor function

 The very same GABA we looked at above which benzo's boost (along with addiction).

-Estradiol, the dominant version (out of three) of estrogen, has been shown to help balance and moderate the signalling of GABA:
+Estradiol, the dominant version (out of three) of estrogen, has been shown to help balance and moderate the signaling of GABA:

 Just to round it out, testosterone has a powerful anxi-anxiety effect as well.

 This may get to the heart of why women have an 85% higher risk for anxiety than men.